tustin2121/James_Somerton_Transcripts/_videos/5OxH1rqBAgw.md

 The Nazi war against Germany's homosexuals, to be properly understood, must be seen against the backdrop of the terrible tensions and social traumas that ultimately were to cause the collapse of the Weimar Republic. <mark>For the severe economic depression, widespread unemployment, galloping inflation, and bitter civil strife that were to engulf Germany in the wake of World War I</mark> also consigned the country's small but vigorous homosexual-rights movement to oblivion.
 That movement, which began around the turn of the century, would reach its peak in the early 1920s, under the remarkable leadership of Dr Magnus Hirschfeld.
 It would enjoy its greatest influence at precisely the moment that the larger society whose prejudices it sought to change began to spin out of control.
 To understand the fate of Germany’s homosexuals it is necessary to grasp not only the specific events and warring ideologies that destroyed the Weimar Republic and created the conditions that permitted the rise of the Nazis, but also the general atmosphere of Germany between 1919 and 1933.<sup>1</sup>

+<footer>1.
+TODO</footer>

 </from>
 </compare>

 <compare>
 <james {% include timecode %}>

 <mark>With the shock of military defeat at the end of the war, fear and insecurity would grip all social classes.
 It was a war that left 1.7 million German soldiers dead and another 4 million injured.
 The returning veterans, convinced that the leaders of the country had betrayed them, believed that they had been stabbed in the back.
 Most Germans agreed.
-How was it possible for the Kaiser's mighty rrmy to have been defeated?
+How was it possible for the Kaiser's mighty army to have been defeated?
 Only days before the end, hadn't the army's own press releases promised the certain victory of the "sacred German cause"?
 What most Germans suspected, what the press trumpeted, was the traitors at home had caused the great catastrophe.
 War profiteers, foreigners from the East, Communists and Socialists, and especially the Jews - all were to blame for Germany's humiliation.</mark>

 </james>
 <from {% include citation for=page.cite.plagiarized.pink_triangle at="p.22-23" %}>